khendrikse/khendrikse.github.io/posts/2021-07-15-using-roadmapsh-for-structured-self-learning.md

 ## You don’t know what you do not know

 One of the reasons it is so hard when you are a beginner in tech is because you probably don’t know the gaps in your knowledge.
 Having a mentor, or knowing people who have more experience to help point into the right direction can be of huge help here.
 Luckily I was surrounded by an amazing group of people to point me into the right direction.
-But still, I was craving some more structure to help me set priorities when it came to learning the essentials.
+Still, I was craving some more structure to help me set priorities when it came to learning the essentials.

 ## Roadmap.sh
 Through some luck I found [Kamran Ahmed’s](https://twitter.com/kamranahmedse) roadmap.sh.
 I checked out the frontend roadmap and was amazed at the way it helped me gain insight into things I did not know I could dive into.
 This is how I implemented it into my own learning: